DavidContrerasFranco/Data-Driven-Dynamics-Understanding/README.md

-# Data-driven-Dynamics-Understanding
+# Data-Driven-Dynamics-Understanding

-This repository is the ongoing discovery of system identification, on the path for complete data-driven solutions of systems understanding.
+This repository is the ongoing discovery of system identification on the path for complete data-driven solutions of systems understanding.

 ## Source

 Code regarding additional implementations required.

 - NARMAX:
   - cases_tests.py: Test cases for the system identification of the Barabasi-Albert model with the NARMAX method.
-Tests are defined and run, results can be found on reports.
+Tests are defined and run; you can find the results on reports.
   - utils.py: Helper functions for using the SysIdentPy.
     - narmax_state_space: Use NARMAX models for MISO systems.
     - display_nx_model: Display the results SysIdentPy's implementation of the NARMAX model in a readable way regarding the states of a model.
-    - solution_to_regressors: Convert a solution array with certain feature names into the regressors matrix structure of SysIdentPy.
+    - solution_to_regressors: Convert a solution array with specific feature names into the regressors matrix structure of SysIdentPy.
 - Networks: Source files for the interconnected networks generators.
   - full_degree_matrix.py: File needed to get the degree evolution of all the nodes in a network.
-This file was replaced with a network generator that returns the degree evolution as well.
+This file was replaced with a network generator that also returns the degree evolution.
   - generator.py: Network generators and supporting functions.
     - _random_subset: Return m unique elements from a sequence.
     - _random_subset_weighted: Return m unique elements from a sequence, with a weight for the elements in the sequence.
-    - ba_graph_degree: Returns a random graph using Barabási–Albert preferential attachment, and the degree evolution of the initial nodes with color labels.
+    - ba_graph_degree: Returns a random graph using Barabási–Albert preferential attachment and the degree evolution of the initial nodes with colour labels.
     - mixed_graph_degree: Returns a random graph using randomly the rules of Barabási–Albert preferential attachment or simple attachment.
-    - ba_fitness_degree: Returns a random graph using Bianconi-Barabási preferential attachment, and the degree evolution of the initial nodes with color labels.
+    - ba_fitness_degree: Returns a random graph using Bianconi-Barabási preferential attachment and the degree evolution of the initial nodes with colour labels.
-    - ba_discrete_fitness_degree: Returns a random graph using Bianconi-Barabási preferential attachment with predefined fitness values, and the degree evolution of the initial nodes with color labels.
+    - ba_discrete_fitness_degree: Returns a random graph using Bianconi-Barabási preferential attachment with predefined fitness values and the degree evolution of the initial nodes with colour labels.
   - nets_degree_generator.py: Multiprocessing network generator; this helps generate an ensemble average of the degree evolution of a network.
   - speed_generators_test.py: Time comparison of different network generators.
   - utils.py: Helper functions for networks analysis.
 - SINDy:
   - cases_tests.py: Test cases for the system identification of the Barabasi-Albert model with the SINDy method.
 Tests are defined and run, results can be found on reports.
 - metrics.py: Metrics helper functions.
-  - get_metrics_df: Generates a metrics Data-Frame that compares results of the NARMAX and SINDy methods.
+  - get_metrics_df: Generates a metrics Data-Frame that compares the NARMAX and SINDy methods.
 The metrics used are described in the undergraduate thesis DATA-DRIVEN SYSTEM IDENTIFICATION OF THE BARABASI–ALBERT MODEL.

 ## Notebooks

-Jupyter notebooks that go over different, techniques, simulations, analisys, etc.
+Jupyter notebooks that go over different techniques, simulations, analysis, etc.

 - barabasi.ipynb: Explorer of the evolution of the Barabasi-Albert Model
 - barabasi_model.ipynb: Comparison of the SINDy and NARMAX methods on the identification of the degree evolution for the node 0 in a Barabasi-Albert Model of 10k nodes with 2 new links per node, in the case of an average ensemble of 100 networks and on a single realisation.